bdurand/async_http_pool/README.md

 Use `AsyncHttpPool::RequestHelper` when you want a simpler API for creating and dispatching async HTTP requests directly from your class.

+This module allows you to use the same interface for making HTTP requests while swapping out the underlying queueing mechanism for handling responses asynchronously.
+By registering a custom handler, you can integrate with any job queue system (Sidekiq, Solid Queue, etc.) without changing your application code that makes HTTP requests.
+This decouples your request interface from your async processing infrastructure.

 1. Register a request handler once.
 The handler receives a `RequestContext` and is responsible for dispatching the request through your app's queue/processor integration.
 2. Include `AsyncHttpPool::RequestHelper` in your class.
 3. Optionally define a `request_template` for shared `base_url`, headers, and timeout.